 The Greening Government Initiative will serve as a platform for country representatives to share information and best practices, showcase innovation and success, and develop collaborative relationships with one another to accelerate national efforts to green government operations including climate resilience.

-Common areas of interest could include activities such as increasing use of renewable energy, transitioning national fleets to zero emission vehicles, electrifying government buildings, establishing sustainable procurement strategies and improving resilience of government infrastructure.
+Common areas of interest could include activities such as increasing government's use of renewable energy, transitioning national government buildings and fleets to net-zero emissions, enhancing the resilience of government buildings, establishing governmental sustainable procurement policies, and identifying nature-based solutions.

 The GGI hosted its inaugural meeting on September 22, 2021.
-The meeting was open to all interested countries and occured virtually.
-A readout of the meeting as well as other relevant meeting materials will be posted online in the near future.
+The meeting was open to all interested countries and occurred virtually.
+A readout of the meeting has been posted.

 Please contact GGI@ceq.eop.gov for more information about GGI.

 The Greening Government Initiative (GGI) is an international community of practice that was launched by the Governments of the United States and Canada, in April 2021.
 GGI is a new initiative that enables countries to exchange information, promote innovation, and share best practices in order to green government operations and help meet Paris Agreement commitments.